Loer Lab People Teaching Research Protocols Images Links Contact

 Amanda Skinner, '16, is an aspiring bioinformatician who joined the lab in Spring 2016 before graduation and worked to reanalyze published microarray datasets by various clustering methods to see what genes are regulated similarly to biopterin synthesis & regeneration genes (such as cat-4, ptps-1, qdpr-1 & pcbd-1).

 Jesse Cottle, '15, a former marine who served in Afghanistan, worked in the lab for about a year on biopterin-deficient mutants, and is acknowledged for his contributions to our 2015 Genetics paper.
-He is currently enrolled in a Physician Assistant program.
 (Shown here with wife Kelly and newborn daughter Grace.)

 Rachel Lex, '14 worked on the role of Wnt signaling in the specification of male-specific serotonergic neurons found in the central body.
 Rachel was a McNair scholar who also worked in the C. King lab at UCSD during her time at USD.
-She got her PhD in cell-molecular biology at UT Austin, and is now a postdoctoral fellow in the Beronja lab at the Fred Hutch Cancer Center in Seattle.
+She got her PhD in cell-molecular biology at UT Austin, and then worked as a postdoctoral fellow in the Beronja lab at the Fred Hutch Cancer Center in Seattle.

-Erin Williams, '13, now a PhD student at MD Anderson, UT Houston, worked in the lab all four years of her time at USD.
+Erin Williams, '13, worked in the lab all four years of her time at USD.
 She is a co-author on a paper on the specification of male-specific serotonergic neurons found in the central body, which are partly specified by the homeotic complex gene lin-39 (Kalis et al., 2014).
 She is seen here giving a talk about her summer research at a gathering of fellow USD research students (see was a SURE grant recipient).
 Besides working in the lab, Erin ran cross country for USD, served as a preceptorial assistant, and resident advisor in the dorms.
+She received her PhD from MD Anderson, UT Houston in 2018.

 Andrew Chisholm, Division of Biological Sciences, UC San Diego.
 One interest of the Chisholm Lab is epithelial wound healing, which they study in the skin of C. elegans; we have worked with them in characterizing the expression patterns of biopterin synthetic enzyme and the AGMO genes in C. elegans.